 8. Hockey – an Integral Part of Canadian Sport Culture

 Hockey is a national sport in Canada.
-Every boy wishes to be a tough hockey player one day.
-Every parent dreams of his child to represent the country as a member of a national hockey team.
+Every boy wishes to be a tough hockey player.
+Every parent dreams of her child to represent the country as a member of a national hockey team.
 Hockey is everywhere.
 Not surprisingly, even Canadian currency pays respect to this essential part of the culture.

 Truth be told, though, not everybody plays hockey professionally.
 Yet there is no Canadian who doesn’t root for the national team.
 Hockey connects Canadian salesmen and businessmen.
 School teachers and bus drivers discover that they have a lot in common while watching a hockey game together.